minimaxir/simpleaichat/README.md

 ## Miscellaneous Notes

-- Like [gpt-2-simple](https://github.com/minimaxir/gpt-2-simple) before it, the primary motivation behind releasing simpleaichat is to both democratize access to ChatGPT even more without extolling complexity as a virtue, and also offer more transparency for non-engineers into how Chat AI-based apps work under the hood given the disproportionate amount of media misinformation about their capabilities.
-This is inspired by real-world experience from [my work with BuzzFeed](https://tech.buzzfeed.com/the-right-tools-for-the-job-c05de96e949e) in the domain, where after spending a long time working with the popular LangChain, a more-simple implementation was both much easier to maintain and resulted in much better generations.
+- Like [gpt-2-simple](https://github.com/minimaxir/gpt-2-simple) before it, the primary motivation behind releasing simpleaichat is to both democratize access to ChatGPT even more and also offer more transparency for non-engineers into how Chat AI-based apps work under the hood given the disproportionate amount of media misinformation about their capabilities.
+This is inspired by real-world experience from [my work with BuzzFeed](https://tech.buzzfeed.com/the-right-tools-for-the-job-c05de96e949e) in the domain, where after spending a long time working with the popular [LangChain](https://github.com/hwchase17/langchain), a more-simple implementation was both much easier to maintain and resulted in much better generations.
 I began focusing development on simpleaichat after reading a [Hacker News thread](https://news.ycombinator.com/item?id=35820931) filled with many similar complaints, indicating value for an easier-to-use interface for modern AI tricks.
   - simpleaichat very intentionally avoids coupling features with common use cases where possible (e.g. Tools) in order to avoid software lock-in due to the difficulty implementing anything not explicitly mentioned in the project's documentation.
 The philosophy behind simpleaichat is to provide good demos, and let the user's creativity and business needs take priority instead of having to fit a round peg into a square hole like with LangChain.
   - simpleaichat makes it easier to interface with Chat AIs, but it does not attempt to solve common technical and ethical problems inherent to large language models trained on the internet, including prompt injection and unintended plagiarism.
 The user should exercise good judgment when implementing simpleaichat.
-Use cases of simpleaichat which go against OpenAI's usage policy (including jailbreaking) will not be endorsed.
+Use cases of simpleaichat which go against OpenAI's [usage policies](https://openai.com/policies/usage-policies) (including jailbreaking) will not be endorsed.
-  - simpleaichat does not use the "Agent" logical metaphor for its actions.
+  - simpleaichat intentionally does not use the "Agent" logical metaphor for tool workflows because it's become an AI hype buzzword heavily divorced from its origins.
 If needed be, you can emulate the Agent workflow with a `while` loop without much additional code, plus with the additional benefit of much more flexibility such as debugging.
 - The session manager implements some sensible security defaults, such as using UUIDs as session ids by default, storing authentication information in a way to minimize unintentional leakage, and type enforcement via Pydantic.
 Your end-user application should still be aware of potential security issues, however.
 - Although OpenAI's documentation says that system prompts are less effective than a user prompt constructed in a similar manner, in my experience it still does perform better for maintaining rules/a persona.
 - Many examples of popular prompts use more conversational prompts, while the example prompts here use more consise and imperative prompts.
 This aspect of prompt engineering is still evolving, but in my experience commands do better with ChatGPT and with greater token efficieny.
 That's also why simpleaichat allows users to specify system prompts (and explicitly highlights what the default use) instead of relying on historical best practices.
+- Token counts for async is not supported as OpenAI doesn't return token counts when streaming responses.
+In general, there may be some desync in token counts and usage for various use cases; I'm working on categorizing them.
 - Outside of the explicit examples, none of this README uses AI-generated text.
 The introduction code example is just a joke, but it was too good of a real-world use case!

 ## Roadmap